amankumarjha/DockerAngularSample/readme.txt

 #To list all images
 docker images

-#To initialize Dockerfile, run this if no dockerfile is present and you want to create one to write
+#To build image first remove all files and folders except 3 files: Dockerfile, readme.txt and .dockerignore and then run below command

+docker build --tag dockerangularsample:0.1 --file Dockerfile .

+#To run the program
-docker init
+docker run dockerangularsample:0.1

-#To build image from Dockerfile if not having any error
-docker compose up --build
-#To build with more details
-BUILDKIT_PROGRESS=plain docker compose up --build
-#To see output at any present location first add below line and run as just above line, you can add/remove -l in ls if need to remove from cache
-RUN file="$(pwd)" && echo $file
-RUN file="$(ls -l)" && echo $file

-#Now open your browser at localhost:3000 to view the site
+#Now open your browser at localhost:4200 to view the site

-#To run without building images from Dockerfile
-docker compose up
-#To stop the container
-docker compose down

 #To view all stopped container
 docker ps --filter status=exited -q